The ABCs of Going from Point A to Point B in Vancouver

 Everyone rides public transit in Vancouver and you should too.

-✓ Do know how to pay for public transit before you ride
+✓ Know how to pay for public transit before you ride

 Vancouver’s transit system accepts contactless Visa and Mastercard credit cards and Apple Pay, Google Pay, and Samsung Pay.